sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 was very simple.
 They found a bunch of robots and a bunch of humans and asked them what they preferred.
 I saved their data in the |chapek9|_ data set, which we can now load into jamovi.
-As well as the ``ID`` variable that identifies individual people, there are two nominal text variables, ``species`` and ``choice``.
+As well as the ``ID`` variable that identifies individual people, there are two nominal text variables |nominal|, ``species`` and ``choice``.
 In total there are 180 entries in the data set, one for each person (counting both robots and humans as “people”) who was asked to make a choice.
 Specifically, there are 93 humans and 87 robots, and overwhelmingly the preferred choice is the data file.
 You can check this yourself by asking jamovi for Frequency Tables, under the ‘Exploration’ - ‘Descriptives’ button.
 However, this summary does not address the question we’re interested in.
 To do that, we need a more detailed description of the data.
 What we want to do is look at the ``choices`` broken down *by* ``species``.
 That is, we need to cross-tabulate the data (see :doc:`Tabulating and cross-tabulating data
 <../Ch06/Ch06_DataHandling_1>`).
-In jamovi we do this using the ``Frequencies`` →
+In jamovi we do this using the ``Frequencies``
-``Contingency Tables`` →  ``Independent Samples`` analysis, and we should get a table something like this:
+→ ``Contingency Tables`` →  ``Independent Samples`` analysis, and we should get a table something like this:

 +------------+-------+-------+-------+
 |            | Robot | Human | Total |